 Time Capsule – Discover the story of apothecary William White’s lost chemist shop time capsule.
 When WIlliam White died in 1909, the shop was boarded up by his son, Edward who wasn’t qualified to dispense drugs, the shop remained untouched for more than 100 years.
 The shop was transported to the village exactly as it was discovered, complete with cobwebs.

-The Post Office – Meet Mrs Smythe in the post office that she managers and admire the red pillar box outside which was built in 1860’s.
-In addition to dispensing stamps Mrs Smythe handles parcels and manages the Post Office savings bank, she also sells stationary and a selection of greetings cards, including the black edged mourning cards; unfortunately one of her bestselling products.
+The Post Office – Meet Mrs. Smythe in the post office that she managers and admire the red pillar box outside which was built in 1860’s.
+In addition to dispensing stamps Mrs. Smythe handles parcels and manages the Post Office savings bank, she also sells stationery and a selection of greetings cards, including the black, edged mourning cards; unfortunately one of her best-selling products.

 The Toy Shop – Marvel at the vast selection of toys for sale in the village toy shop.
 Look out for the most recent addition, a wooden rocking house which is priced at two pounds and nineteen and sixpence, a very significant sale.

 The Blacksmiths – See the resident blacksmith in his workshop where he spends his days crafting everything from farmyard gates, to horse shoes, with the help of his assistant who is in charge of the bellows.